HaydenDArmstrong/BattleTanks/README.md

 ### Power Requirements
 - **ESP32 requires a separate and adequate power source** to avoid voltage issues.
-- Inadequate power may result in **malfunction or unstable operation**.

 ### Grounding
 - **ESP32 must share a common ground with the board.
 Make sure to properly ground all the components.**
-> Failure to ground properly may cause signal transmission issues or damage the ESP32, components, or arduino / motor shield itself.

 ## TODO
 - **Correct Servo Movement:** Ensure smooth and delay-free movement of the tank servos from controller input. *(The tank servos are controlled via the right thumbstick.)*